erinclemmer/distributed_state_network/technical.md

 To connect another node to we will copy the AES key file to the new machine and run this script.

-**Note:** Each node ID is tied to a specific https key signature so every ID on the network must be unique.

 ```python
 from distributed_state_network import DSNodeServer, DSNodeConfig